arkency/posts/posts/2015-03-09-fast-introduction-to-event-sourcing-for-ruby-programmers.md

 ## Domain Events

 Domain Events are the essence of whole ES concept.
 We use them to capture changes on model’s state.
 Events are something that has had already happened.
 Each event represent one step of our model’s life.
 The most important feature is that every Domain Event is immutable.
-Events are immutable because they represent domain actions that took place in the past.
+This is because they represent domain actions that took place in the past.
 We should not modify persisted event.
 Every change has to be reflected in model's state.

 Events should be named as verb in past tense.
 The name should represent `Ubiquitous Language` used in project.
 For example `CustomerCreated`, `OrderAccepted` and so on.